Swedish East India Company: Royal charter

-The Trade
+Trade

 After having been ruled by a number of autocratic and ambitious kings, Sweden was, at the forming of the SOIC, practically run without the participation of the king.
 The real political power lay with the Riksdag of the Estates where the first two political parties, the Hats and the Caps, competed for power.
 The king did not even have to attend the meetings of the Riksdag; he had been substituted with his name stamp.
 The king, or prince consort, at that time was Frederick I, considered the most incompetent king of Sweden by many contemporary politicians and later historians.
 His only interests were hunting and women; the king's absence gave the Riksdag and the bureaucrats a free rein to promote trade and science.

 During its entire existence from 1731 to 1813, the SOIC made 131 voyages, using 37 different ships.
 Of these, eight ships were lost, totally or partially.
 The sorest loss was probably the Götheborg in 1745, as it sank just off Älvsborg fortress at the entrance to Gothenburg having managed to journey safely to China and back.
 Even though most books were burned, it is evident that the voyages were extremely profitable for the shareholders, and many Swedes became wealthy due to the SOIC.

 From Gothenburg the vessels carried iron, both in bars and processed, as axes, anchors, steel, etc. Copper was also brought, as was timber.
 The expeditions called at Cádiz where they traded goods to acquire essential Spanish silver, on which the China trade depended in the form of coins, pesos duros, since the charter stated that the silver carried to China, coined or uncoined, could not be Swedish.
 The company also had to pay tax to the Dey of Algiers and carry Moroccan passports, thereby being ensured protection from raids by Barbary pirates.
 These transactions are documented in receipts.

 The return on expeditions could be around 25–30% of the capital invested, but up to 60% was achieved.
 Much depended on the merchants and the captain; the merchants had to close numerous favourable deals, and the captain had the difficult task of safely sailing the ship to China and back.
 The vessels were around 50 m long, and in addition to cargo and men, each ship also carried about 25–30 cannons for self-defence and signaling.
 In most years of the period after 1766 one or two SOIC ships were loaded at Canton, or as many a four (1785–86).
 The last vessel returned to Gothenburg in March 1806, and even though the company had charters until 1821, it ceased to exist in 1813.

 Life onboard the ships was hard and hazardous, the crew was malnourished and not used to the heat and humidity in the ports they visited during the journey.
 In addition to this, the doctors on board were completely helpless when it came to dealing with fevers and tropical illnesses.
 It is estimated that about 2,000 men died in the service of the company.